 When your work has been remarked, if there is a difference between the original mark and the second mark, the Director of Learning and Teaching for your School will adjudicate and award a mark.
 Remember, this could be lower than your original mark.

 During April and May we run workshops to help with completing EC forms in the run-up to the exam period.
 Experienced advisers explain everything you need to do and how to put your evidence together, plus answer any questions you have.
 Look out for dates and times.
+Check our calendar of events for details of dates, times and places.

 Making an Academic Complaint